WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 ### speeduptransaction

-Speeds up a transaction and returns its hex; ready for broadcast.
+Speeds up a transaction and returns the hex of a new transaction; ready for broadcast.
-It first tries to speed it up using [RBF](glossary/Glossary-GeneralBitcoin.html#replace-by-fee-rbf)), if that is not possible it will do [CPFP](glossary/Glossary-GeneralBitcoin.html#child-pays-for-parent-cpfp).
+It first tries to speed it up using [RBF](glossary/Glossary-GeneralBitcoin.html#replace-by-fee-rbf), if that is not possible it will do [CPFP](glossary/Glossary-GeneralBitcoin.html#child-pays-for-parent-cpfp).

 ```bash
 curl -s --data-binary '{"jsonrpc":"2.0", "id":"1", "method":"speeduptransaction", "params":["ab83d9d0b2a9873b8ab0dc48b618098f3e7fbd807e27a10f789e9bc330ca89f7", "UserPassword"]}' http://127.0.0.1:37128/WalletName | jq